 This is useful for checking whether your display uses sequential scan refresh or global refresh.
 Sequential scan refresh will show a tilting effect on a vertical moving line.
-Sequential refresh is usually better for lower input lag since the display can refresh in sync with video cable transmission (DVI, VGA, HDMI, DP) but may have more visible scan-skew artifact at lower refresh rates (e.g. 50Hz or 60Hz).
-Some displays with certain types of multi-scanning will create a saw-tooth artifact.
+Sequential refresh is usually better for lower input lag since the display can refresh in sync with video cable transmission (DVI, VGA, HDMI, DP) but such displays may have more visible scan-skew artifact or jello scrolling effect at lower refresh rates (e.g. 50Hz or 60Hz).
 Line may tilt as little as one degree.
-Easier to see scan skew at 60 Hz than 120 Hz.
-Also easier to see scan skew if viewing at a distance of at least 2 screen widths away.
+It is easier to see scan skewing at 60 Hz than 120 Hz.
+It is easier to notice skewing when viewing at a further viewing distance of over 2 screen widths away.

 Technologies with scan-out skewing: CRT, OLED, LCD (when flicker-free/non-strobe)